Schrolli91/BOSWatch/README.md

 ### Configuration
 ##### boswatch.py
+You can set the ignore time for double alarms in seconds.

-To use the boswatch.py script, you must edit the "config.ini".
+To use the script with MySQL Support, you must edit the "config.ini".
-Now you must set the Userdata to your local MySQL Database.
+Now set "useMySQL = 1" and the Userdata to your local MySQL Database.

 For the other Functions see "Usage" below.

 ##### Web Frontend